WorldHealthOrganization/smart-anc/input/pagecontent/ANCDataElementsByActivity.md

 #### ANC.B5.
 Quick check

-Data elements for this activity can be collected using the [ANCB5](Questionnaire-ANCB5.html)
+Data elements for this activity can be collected using the [ANCB5](Questionnaire-ANCB5.html) questionnaire.

 |Id|Label|Description|Type|Profile Path|
 |---|---|---|---|---|